For These Women, The Equal Rights Amendment Has Been A Decades-Long Battle

 "It's very emotional for them; they're very attached to it from the '70s; they believe it's going to be the cure-all for all their problems," Bouc said.
 "And what they don't understand is it's really not going to add any benefit to them; it's only going to add harm."

-Donna Granski, 73, an activist and retired teacher from Midlothian, Va., remembers coming to the state capitol in Richmond in the 1970s, lining a walkway holding candles to show support for the ERA.
+Donna Granski, 73, an activist and retired teacher from Midlothian, Va., remembers coming to the state Capitol in Richmond in the 1970s, lining a walkway holding candles to show support for the ERA.

 She said this is, indeed, an emotional moment.